marcusdnhartwig/401ReadingNotes/ReadingNotes/Class19.md

 - The messages are also encripted.

 - The Queue system is a buffer for the messages between producers and consumers.

+## Rendering Elements

+1. Explain what a React Component is to a non-technical friend.

+2. Describe mutability and React Components, specifically, how is the UI updated?

+3. If changes are made to the UI, what does React update?